 Dental plaque is a sticky, colorless or pale yellow film that is constantly forming on your teeth.
 When saliva, food and fluids combine, plaque - which contains bacteria - forms between your teeth and along the gum line.
 Plaque is not food for bacteria rather it is made of bacteria.

-Dental plaque begins forming on teeth 4-12 hours after brushing, which is why it is so important to brush thoroughly at least twice a day and floss daily.
+Dental plaque begins forming on teeth 4-12 hours after brushing, which is why it is so important to brush thoroughly at least twice a day and clean between them once daily.

 How Can Plaque on Teeth Affect My Oral Health?